Machpela: The Cave of the Patriarchs in Hebron, Palestine

 believed in a Trinity composed of God, Mary and Jesus Christ.

-special privileges and to prevent loving committed
+special privileges.
+In the U.S., conservatives' main goal was to prevent loving committed

 Martyr: Greek for "witness."
 A person who dies for their faith or